-NEW YORK — Bonhams March 19 Fine Japanese Works of Art auction realized over $2.7 million, with all of the top 10 lots dating from the late 19th-early 20th century, or Meiji period, a time when Eastern and Western influences coalesced in Japan.
+NEW YORK — Bonhams March 19 Fine Japanese Works of Art auction realised over $2.7 million, with all of the top 10 lots dating from the late 19th-early 20th century, or Meiji period, a time when Eastern and Western influences coalesced in Japan.
 The Madison Avenue salesroom was filled to capacity with focused bidders who competed with international clientele on the phones and online.
 The works were praised not only for their distinctive style but also for their superb craftsmanship.

 The majority of highlights soared past their pre-sale high estimates, including the top lot, a model of a silver dragon which sold for $128,500 against a pre-sale estimate of $5,000-7,000.
 The powerful and dynamic model rendered in silver, gold and shakudo sparked a phone bidding war between determined clients.
 A Satsuma vase and cover by Yabu Meizan from a Florida estate achieved an exciting $88,900.